-To learn more about making reading more active, visible, and social using Hypothesis, please join us in one of our upcoming workshops.
+To learn more about making reading active, visible, and social using Hypothesis, please join us in one of our upcoming workshops.
 RSVP via one of the links below.

 The Hypothesis team will share how teachers are using annotation-powered reading to help students develop foundational academic skills like deep reading and persuasive writing.
-In addition to sharing pedagogical best practices for collaborative annotation, we will demonstrate how Hypothesis is used with course readings in your LMS.
-Participants will come away from this session with a clear idea of how to start incorporating collaborative annotation into their courses to improve student outcomes.
+In addition to sharing pedagogical best practices for social annotation, we will demonstrate how Hypothesis is used with course readings in your LMS.
+Participants will gain a clear understanding of how to start incorporating social annotation into their courses to improve student outcomes.

-- Activating Annotation in Canvas
+- Activating annotation in Canvas

-- Activating Annotation in Blackboard
+- Activating annotation in Blackboard

-- Activating Annotation in Moodle
+- Activating annotation in Moodle

-- Activating Annotation in D2L
+- Activating annotation in Sakai

-- Activating Annotation in Sakai
+- Activating annotation in D2L

-Using Hypothesis with small groups
+Using Hypothesis with small groups (30 minutes)